COVID-19 Resources & Updates

 Government & Library Association Guidelines

-We also recommend following CDC recommendations to avoid spreading germs, including:
+We also recommend following CDC recommendations to slow the spread of the virus.

 - FREE access to papers about COVID-19 on EBSCO

-- Updated scholarly research on COVID-10 on LitCOVID (cureated by NLM)
+- Updated scholarly research on COVID-10 on LitCOVID (curated by NLM)

 - Ask the Lawyer RAQ – Emergency Response to COVID-19